 The Event Repository does contain a modest amount of PHI and private information about employees and staff.
 This information is subject to data protection regulations in most countries.
-575 The specific protections needed depend upon the jurisdiction and extent of system monitoring.
+The specific protections needed depend upon the jurisdiction and extent of system monitoring.

-The Event Consumer may contain PHI and private information about employees and staff.
+560 The Event Consumer may contain PHI and private information about employees and staff.
 This information is subject to data protection regulations in most countries.
 The specific protections needed depend upon the jurisdiction and extent of system monitoring.

-580 43.5.2 Security Considerations for Event Reports
+43.5.2 Security Considerations for Event Reports

 The event reports have been designed to exclude most patient information.
-The progression of the patient through the system is documented in terms of the examination number, not the patient identification.
-The examination number in combination with other information may be able to reveal the patient identity, but it is much more work and easier to detect penetration attempts.
+The progression of the patient through the system is documented in terms of the Study Instance UID or accession number as the identifier for an imaging study, not the patient identification.
+The accession number in combination with other information may be able to reveal the patient identity, but it is much more work and easier to detect penetration attempts.
 The local risk analysis and jurisdiction will determine the protections needed for this information.
+Study identification is sometimes considered sufficient de-identification, and sometimes it is not.

-The patient ID is captured for admissions and discharges, and it can be associated with examinations.
+The patient ID is captured for admissions and discharges, and it can be associated with studies for that patient.
 A deployment might choose not to capture these events.

 The workflow analysis of a facility does not usually need to know the identities of the patients.
-590 The analyses can be equally effective using examination number instead of patient number.
-If needed, the patient ID could be obtained using the examination number and EMR records.
+The analyses can be equally effective using Study Instance UID instead of patient number.
+If needed, the patient ID could be obtained using the Study Instance UID and EMR records.

-The personal work-related information about staff, such as when they participated in a particular exam, is captured in the events.
+The personal work-related information about staff, such as when they participated in a particular study or procedure, is captured in the events.
 There may be jurisdictions that restrict this kind of worker monitoring, or that place additional confidentiality requirements on its storage.

-595 43.6 SOLE Cross Profile Considerations
+43.6 SOLE Cross Profile Considerations

-The Record Audit Event [ITI-20] transaction may be extended by other profiles.
+580 The Record Audit Event [ITI-20] transaction may be extended by other profiles.
 This may result in a mixing of SOLE event reports with other types of event reports.
 The Event Repository will need to be prepared for this.
 The Event Consumer may find event reports defined in other profiles that happen to match a query and that get returned with the other matching reports.

-- An ATNA Audit Record Repository is required to accept all event reports, but if it does not support the SOLE Profile it may discard the SOLE Events.
+An ATNA Audit Record Repository is required to accept all event reports, but if it does not support the SOLE Profile it may discard the SOLE Events.
 If it supports both ATNA and SOLE Profiles, it will maintain all these event reports.
-Similarly, a SOLE Event Repository is required to accept ATNA event reports, but if it does not claim the ATNA Profile it may discard them. - ATNA events are the security surveillance events, whereas SOLE events are workflow status and analysis related events.
+Similarly, a SOLE Event Repository is required to accept ATNA event reports, but if it does not claim the ATNA Profile it may discard them.

+ATNA events are the security surveillance events, whereas SOLE events are workflow status and analysis related events.

-Any actor in Scheduled Workflow.b might be grouped with the Event Reporter to perform logging of events for workflow analysis.
+590 Any actor in Scheduled Workflow.b might be grouped with the Event Reporter to perform logging of events for workflow analysis.